The College of New Jersey Logo

 The portfolio should consist of the following three components:

-Digital images of 6-12 works of art *
+Digital documentation of 6-12 works of art *

-Include a numbered image list along with your submitted work.
-Indicate your name, date of completion, materials, and dimensions of the individual pieces.
+Include a numbered image list with your portfolio submission.
+For each work, provide your name, date of completion, materials used, and dimensions.

 A one-page personal essay